anderson-aristotle/ruby-solid-study/study.md

 the part of our codebase that is changing to ensure our system still works.

 ## SOLID

+_Only read the 1st paragraph for the following links._

 [SOLID](https://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) is an
 acronym that stands for: